 4.1 Authorised Subprocessors.
-The Customer agrees that Cloud Maker may use Amazon Web Services, Inc., Microsoft Inc., and Google LLC as Subprocessors to Process Customer Personal Data.
+The Customer agrees that Cloud Maker may use Amazon Web Services, Inc., Microsoft Inc., Google LLC and Prospect Global Ltd (trading as Sopro) as Subprocessors to Process Customer Personal Data.

 4.2 The Customer agrees that Cloud Maker may use subcontractors to fulfil its contractual obligations under the Agreement.
 Cloud Maker shall notify the Customer from time to time of the identity of any Subprocessor it engages.
 If the Customer (acting reasonably) objects to a new Subprocessor, then without prejudice to any right to terminate the Agreement, the Customer may request that Cloud Maker moves the Customer Personal Data to another Subprocessor and Cloud Maker shall, within a reasonable time following receipt of such request, use all reasonable endeavours to ensure that the Subprocessor does not Process any of the Customer Personal Data.

 4.4 Save as set out in clauses 4.1, 4.2 and 4.3, Cloud Maker shall not permit, allow or otherwise facilitate Subprocessors to Process Customer Personal Data without the prior written consent of the Customer, and unless Cloud Maker enters into a written agreement with the Subprocessor which imposes the same obligations on the Subprocessor with regards to their Processing of Customer Personal Data as are imposed on Cloud Maker under this DPA.